dlccyes/CollegeNotes/NTUNotes/Junior/polly/Zmap.md

 		- because of anycast
 - no correlation between countries
 	- e.g. Japan doesn't see more hosts from Asia than other countries
-- exclusive accessiblity isn't significant in global scale
+- exclusive accessibility isn't significant in global scale
 	- only 0.17% of hosts are exclusive accessible to single origin
 	- tho 20% of long-term inaccessible hosts are exclusively accessible to single origin
-- 1/3 of inaccessible hosts are long-term inacc
+- 1/3 of inaccessible hosts are long-term inaccessible
 	- many from Censys

 ## Transient Inaccessibility